 Stability shoes have a semi-curved shape to provide more cushion and support for the foot.
 Runners with mild overpronation should choose stability shoes.

 Neutral cushioning shoes feature a curved shape to help absorb the impact for feet with neutral or underpronation.
-If you have a high arch, neutral pronation, or underpronation, these are the shoes for you.
+These shoes are for you if you have a high arch, neutral pronation, or underpronation.

 Unlike other types of shoes, there’s a particular way you should go about trying on running shoes to ensure the best fit.